Confluence 5.2-Beta1 Release Notes

 - We've improved the visual design of HTML exports.

 - The space directory now includes a link to information about each space.
 Even if you are not a space administrator, you can find out who the space administrators are.
-Choose the information icon next to the space.
+Choose the information icon

 You will see the space details, including administrators.